IMpella-Protected cArdiaC Surgery Trial (IMPACT) (IMPACT)

 2. Unresponsive state within 24 hours of the time of surgery

-4. Any MCS device (such as IABP, ECMO, Impella®, CentriMag™ or TandemHeart®) in place prior to informed consent
+4. Any MCS device (such as IABP, ECMO, Impella®, CentriMag™ or TandemHeart®) in place at time of informed consent and less than 24 hours prior to index study procedure

 5. RV dysfunction requiring mechanical or inotropic support pre-operatively and/or likely to be needed post-operatively